 The Society of St. Vincent de Paul (“SVDP”) has been active in serving Goderich and area since 1983.
 The SVDP began with only six volunteers and a dream.
 It operated for only two hours each week in the beginning; by 1990, an expansion of the society was required due to high demand.
-The store currently has 45 volunteers and is open 6 days a week.
+The store currently has 45 volunteers and is open 6 days a week from 12pm to 4pm.

 Although Catholic in character, the society is committed to serving all people’s needs regardless of religion, race, gender, financial situation, age, or abilities.